Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, so baseline is 3.
-The description mentions 'optional search filtering', which weakly corresponds to the query parameter, but adds no substantive meaning beyond the schema.
-No additional semantics for other parameters.
+Schema coverage is 100%, with each parameter described (query, pageSize, pageNumber).
+The description adds only 'optional search filtering,' which loosely maps to the query parameter, adding no real semantic value beyond the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.